 A well-written FAQ section isn’t enough to completely replace your knowledge base, but it is a great way to give your customers (or potential customers) instant access to quickly answerable questions.

-In this post, I’ll give you a quick tour of three popular free FAQ plugins.
+In this post, I’ll give you a quick tour of three popular WordPress FAQ plugins.
 I’ll show you how they work on the backend and look on the front-end.
-But first, I want to spend a few paragraphs illuminating the difference between your FAQ section and your knowledge
+But first, I want to spend a few paragraphs helping you choose between a WordPress FAQ plugin or a knowledge base to make sure you’re in search of the right solution.

 Your FAQ section and your knowledge base are two connected ideas.
 Connected so much, in fact, that sometimes the lines can get a little blurred.